How to Extract Transactions from a Bank Statement PDF

 What about format quirks across banks

-Extracting transactions from a bank statement PDF means handling the variation across thousands of bank layouts.
+Any tool has to deal with the variation across thousands of bank layouts.
 Here is what changes:

 Generic PDF-to-Excel tools handle maybe two of these well.
 AI extraction tools handle all of them.